The Jewish Advocate: History

 The newspaper operated out of the former Boston Post building in downtown Boston where the office remains located.
 The Jewish Advocate remains an active 501(c)3 not-for-profit organization.

 In the September 25, 2020 issue, The Jewish Advocate announced it would be "going on hiatus" (but keep the organization and website active), citing decreasing advertising revenue which had "virtually disappeared" due to the COVID-19 pandemic and lagging support from communal organizations and the federation.
 In the announcement, they also said they were developing plans to launch a digital version of the publication, and left open the possibility of resuming publication.
-They have also reached agreement with NewsBank to add the complete archives of The Jewish Advocate to their digital catalogue and make it available to the public through The Jewish Advocate website.
+The newspaper also reached an agreement with NewsBank to add the complete archives of The Jewish Advocate to their digital catalogue and make it available to the public through The Jewish Advocate website.